Princeton–Yale football rivalry: Significance

 The rivalry is one of the oldest continuous rivalries in American sports, the oldest continuing rivalry in the history of American football, and is constituent to the Big Three academic, athletic and social rivalry among alumni and students associated with Harvard, Yale and Princeton universities.

 The Kentucky Derby and Westminster Kennel Club Dog Show example American sporting events that are older or have been engaged continuously longer than this contest.

 Princeton claims 28 collegiate football national championships.
 Yale claims 27 collegiate national football championship.
-And the rivalry has been played seriously beyond the gridiron, sometimes for future undergraduate matriculants.
-Princeton's Undergraduate Dean of Admissions in 2002 was charged with hacking the Yale undergraduate admissions website.
+The rivalry has also been played beyond the gridiron, with Princeton's Undergraduate Dean of Admissions hacking the Yale undergraduate admissions website in 2002.

 Princeton and Yale first met on the gridiron in 1873 and soon dominated the sport.
 Princeton has been considered the best football program of the nineteenth century.
 Princeton played the University of Virginia in 1890, a contest considered the first major North–South intersectional football matchup.
 Princeton won, 116–0.
 Yale's record was 100–4–5 in the 1900s.

 In the mid to late 20th century a saying regarding the fortunes of the Yale football program gained currency among different constituencies.
-As reported in the November 9, 1970 issue of Sports Illustrated, the saying offered that the alumni would rather beat Harvard, the coaches would rather beat Dartmouth, and "the players would rather beat Princeton".
+As reported in the November 9, 1970, issue of Sports Illustrated, the saying offered that the alumni would rather beat Harvard, the coaches would rather beat Dartmouth, and "the players would rather beat Princeton".

 Some past teams and participants have been noteworthy:

 During the 25 seasons spanning 1869 through 1894 the consensus collegiate national champion was either Princeton (16 titles) or Yale (13 titles);

 Three of four Heisman Trophy winners affiliated with Ivy League football programs participated in the rivalry: Clint Frank and Larry Kelley for Yale, and Dick Kazmaier for Princeton.
 Frank won the first Maxwell Award in 1937 and Kazmaier won the Award in 1951;

 Twenty nine members of the College Football Hall of Fame have been associated with Yale's football program.
 Twenty six members of the Hall of Fame have been associated with Princeton's football program;

 Princeton won the 1950 and 1951 Lambert Trophy.
 Princeton last claimed a collegiate national championship in 1950.
 Yale shared the Lambert in 1960 with the Navy team;

-The first time a movie camera recorded a football game was the November 14, 1903 Princeton–Yale contest.
+The first time a movie camera recorded a football game was the November 14, 1903, Princeton–Yale contest.
 Thomas Alva Edison manned the camera;

 Twenty-five teams, eleven representing Princeton and fourteen representing Yale, have won outright or shared the Ivy League football title;

 Only The Rivalry, between Lafayette and Lehigh, has been contested more often in football.